floriskappen/nodejs-learning-projects/chatbox-app/README.md

 The *chat.js* file in /js/ checks if any messages are being received or if any users are joining.
 It then renders the correct information to the user.
 It also emits the right event when a message is sent by the user.

 **src/index.js**
 This is the entry point.
-It takes care of the socket.io connection and this is where the logic lives to execute methods like sendMessage, sendLocation.
+It takes care of the socket.io connection and this is where the logic lives to execute functions like sendMessage, sendLocation.

 **src/utils/**
 *users.js* holds the users in a room and all the logic that has to do with adding, removing and getting users.